mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 repressor further down the road.
 We know that for a transcriptional event to occur, the RNA polymerase (RNAP) must bind to the promoter region and undergo a series of irreversible steps, such as opening the double helix to initiate the DNA sequence's copying into mRNA [@Browning2004].
-If we assume these irreversible steps take place in a much longer timescale compared to the initial binding and unbinding of the RNAP on the promoter, we can separate these two events in different terms.
-In particular, we can write that the mRNA production happens at a rate
+But before these irreversible steps take place, there is a chance that the RNAP falls off the promoter.
+If we assume these irreversible steps take place on a much longer timescale compared to the initial binding and unbinding of the RNAP on the promoter, we can separate the time scale and investigate them independently.
+In particular, we can write that mRNA production happens at a rate
 $$
 \text{mRNA production} = r_m \cdot p_{\text{bound}},
 \label{eq:mRNA_prod}